Thomas B. McCabe

 Thomas B. McCabe served as chairman of the Board of Governors of the Federal Reserve System from April 15, 1948, to March 31, 1951.

-When a dispute arose between the Federal Reserve and the US Treasury over interest rate policy and credit restraint in 1949–50, McCabe participated in the committee President Harry Truman created to hammer out a compromise on the issues.
+When a dispute arose between the Federal Reserve and the US Treasury over interest rate policy and credit restraint in 1949–50, McCabe participated in the committee Truman created to hammer out a compromise.
 The agreement, known as the Treasury-Fed Accord, was reached on March 3, 1951.
 Under the terms, the Fed was no longer obligated to monetize the debt of the Treasury at a fixed rate.
 The accord bolstered the central bank’s independence and laid the foundations for the monetary policy the Fed pursues today.

 After resigning from the Board, McCabe returned to the private sector.
 He died in 1982.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.